 A comprehensive overview of PA salaries across the United States.
 The Salary Report is free to AAPA members.
-If you are not an AAPA member, you may purchase your copy of the Salary Report for $200.
+If you are not an AAPA member, you may purchase your copy of the 2015 AAPA Salary Report: National Findings for $200.

-AAPA National Survey is a survey of physician assistants, both AAPA members and nonmembers.
+AAPA National Survey is a survey of PAs, both AAPA members and nonmembers.
 It collects general demographic information, compensation and workforce-related data to promote the PA profession and inform policy.

 State practice profiles